aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

 ## Update for vesrion 3 preview 4

 Around the time I published this article, ASP.NET Core 3.0 preview 4 was released.
-It adds the changes that I described in the latest source code as can be seen in the code snipper from `Startup.cs` file below when creating a new webapi project:
+It adds the changes that I described in the latest source code as can be seen in the code snippet from `Startup.cs` file below when creating a new webapi project:

 ```csharp
 //code from Startup.cs file in a webapi project template